SaadUrRehmanBaig/Data-vizualisation/EU27_Tourism_Recovery_Presentation.md

 **What it shows:** A continent in crisis - the geographic anatomy of tourism's darkest hour

 **The Crisis Unfolds:**
 > *"March 2020.
 The word 'lockdown' entered every language simultaneously.
 This map tells the story of a continent that went from bustling to barren in a matter of days.
 The deeper the red, the deeper the wound.
-Our analysis reveals that EU27 tourism didn't just decline—it collapsed by an average of 55-65% across member states."*
+Our analysis reveals that European Union tourism didn't just decline—it collapsed by an average of 55-65% across member states."*

 **The Casualties of Crisis:**
 - **Spain:** Tourism fell by 65% - beaches empty, museums closed, flamenco silenced